As Amazon Associates we earn from qualifying purchases.

 - The space you have.
 Although most benches are pretty chunky, there are a few options that are a bit more streamlined than others.

-- What kind of level are you intending to train when using this piece of kit?
-If you are planning to compete in powerlifting competitions, you would not want a lightweight, thin metal and minimally padded bench.
+- What kind of level are you intending to train at when using this piece of kit?
+If you are planning to compete in powerlifting competitions, you would not want a lightweight, thin metal and minimally padded bench, you need something with a higher weight load specification.
 This type of bench would be good for light dumbbell workouts and bodyweight exercises but a more solid, and let’s face it, more “budget stretching” bench would be needed.

 - If you do already have a rack, power tower, or cage, will this workout bench work with it?
 Or if you don’t own a separate rack for use with barbells, would you like an adjustable workout bench that also has a rack attached